info443-wi22/443-atom/README.md

 <ol>
 <li>Interface evaluation</li>

-For the first activitivity, we identified places where users interact with the system and how users will interact at this point.
+For the first activity, we identified places where users interact with the system and how users will interact at this point.
 - From the Component Diagram(Figure 1), View Registry is where the users interact and control the system from the Interface, acting as a bridge between frontend and backend.
 With that being said, users are mainly interacting with Workspace, Pane, and Package.
 In addition to that, the application environment also is an Atom global that deals with packages, themes, menus, and the window.
   - Pane - A container in the center workspace, and it also includes displaying the file tabs.
   - Package - Both the system loads the packages, and the user active packages that builds up the whole program, including, stylesheet, keymaps, grammar, editor properties, and menus.
   - Workspace / Environment - The user interface of the entire window, where users interact with the whole Atom environment, that is anything besides editing the pane, like menu, theme, file, window, clipboard, notification, toolbar, etc.

-Next, we focused on the perceived usability concern, specifically how the system return responses to the user for asynchronous opepration at each point if applicable.
+Next, we focused on the perceived usability concern, specifically how the system return responses to the user for asynchronous operation at each point if applicable.

 Most text editors like Atom do not require access to networks, so there is no feedback to users in the Workspace, Pane, and Environment in either online or offline mode because it works fine in both modes.
 However, when it comes to download packages, there is feedback for being unable to download packages without networks.